neondatabase/website/content/docs/community/contribution-guide.md

 ---
 ```

-The only required attribute is `title`, which is the page title that appears on the page and in the browser tab.
+The only required attribute is `title`, which becomes the page title that appears on the page and the browser tab.

-### Optional frontmatter attributes
+### Frontmatter attributes

-Optional attributes include:
+Frontmatter attributes include:

-Field | Explanation
+Attribute | Description
 ----- | ---
 subtitle |  A secondary title or description that appears on the page, under the main title.
 enableTableOfContents | A boolean flag (i.e., true or false) that tells the static site generator whether or not to generate a right-hand table of contents for the page.
 We recommend adding this option if your page has more than a few sections.
+isDraft | Adding this attribute and setting it to `true` prevents the page from becoming a documentation page and being searchable.
+Include this option to avoid publishing the content before its ready.
 redirectFrom | A list of directory paths that should redirect to this file.
 This is useful if the page has moved and you want old URLs to continue working.
+updatedOn | This attribute is added automatically.
+You do not need to add it.

 Example: